v2pan/Master_thesis/README.md

 # Generate initial SQL query using exclusively schema level information (e.g. column names, data types, primary/foreign key constraints)
 sql_query ← ask_LLM(f"Generate a SQL query based on {query} and {tables}")

-#Extract all the necesary WHERE comparisons (e.g. WHERE animal.category='dog') using a SQL parser and slight modification
+#Extract all WHERE comparisons (e.g. WHERE animal.category='dog') using a SQL parser
 conditions ← extract_where_conditions_sqlparse(sql_query):
-   conditions= [] # List of all WHERE statements for token in sqlparse(sql_query): # Iteration over all tokens in SQL querey
+   conditions= [] # List to fill with WHERE statments
+   for token in sqlparse(sql_query): # Iteration over all tokens in SQL querey
       if token is where.Clause and isinstance Comparison: # If is part of WHERE clause e.g. 'WHERE animal.category='dog''

-        #Convert binding variable ('dog') to SQL query: 'animal.category' -> 'SELECT category FROM animal;' can be positioned at right or left side of clause
+        #Convert colum to be binded to SQL query to query for all values e.g. 'animal.category' -> 'SELECT category FROM animal;' can be positioned at right or left side of clause
         token.left OR token.right <- Convert_to_SQL(token.left or token.right)

         # Append to conditions, structure: {('SELECT category FROM  animal', "=",'WHERE animal.category='dog'', 'dog'), (...)}
         conditions.append(token.left, comparison_operator, clause, token.right)
-   return conditions
+   return conditions #structure: {('SELECT category FROM  animal', "=",'WHERE animal.category='dog'', 'dog'), (...)}

 #Execute SQL queries inside conditions against the database
 query_results ← execute_queries_on_conditions(conditions): '
    for i in  conditions: # For the whole conditions list {(...),(...),(...)}
-      for l in i: # Inside a comparison e.g. ('SELECT category FROM  animal', "=",'WHERE animal.category='dog'', 'dog') if l is SQL_query: # Check if the element is a SQL query l ← query_database(l) # Substitute SQL query with result from database e.g 'SELECT category FROM  animal;' ---> ('chien','perro','chat','dog'); other elemetns remain unchanged
+      for l in i: # Inside a comparison e.g. ('SELECT category FROM  animal', "=",'WHERE animal.category='dog'', 'dog') if l is SQL_query: # Check if the element is a SQL query l ← query_database(l) # Substitute SQL query with result from database of that query e.g 'SELECT category FROM  animal;' ---> ('chien','perro','chat','dog') return conditions #Structure is the following {(('chien','perro','chat','dog'), "=",'WHERE animal.category='dog'', 'dog'), (...)}

 # Main Soft Binding Procedure using the LLM
 semantic_list ← compare_semantics_in_list(query_results):
-  result_list ← [] #Initialize empty list for storing the bindings
+  semantic_list ← [] #Initialize empty list for storing the bindings

   #Iterate for each sublist e.g. (('chien','perro','chat','dog'), "=",'WHERE animal.category='dog'', 'dog')
   for each sublist in query_results:
-      if sublist contains a string and a list OR: ' Comparing a list e.g. ('chien','perro','chat','dog') with the fixed binding e.g. 'dog' temp_string, temp_list ← separate_string_and_list(sublist) #Generate the temp_string e.g 'dog' and the temp_list e.g ('chien','perro','chat','dog')
+      if sublist contains a string and a list: #Compare a list e.g. ('chien','perro','chat','dog') with the fixed binding e.g. 'dog' temp_string, temp_list ← separate_string_and_list(sublist) #Generate the temp_string e.g 'dog' and the temp_list e.g ('chien','perro','chat','dog')

-        #Abstracts meaning of comparison operator in antural language
+        #Abstracts meaning of comparison operator in natural language
+        e.g " A = B" ---> " A has the same semantic meaning as B"
-        phrase ← ask_LLM("Get semantic phrase for: " + sublist[1])
+        phrase ← ask_LLM("Get semantic phrase for: " + sublist[1]) #sublist[1] contains comparison operator e.g. "=", "<", ">"
-        e.g "=" ---> "Has the same sematnic meaning as"

-        soft_binding_list ← [] #Construct a list of expression to be included prompt="" #Construct a prompt to feed LLM for i in  temp_list #Iterate over temp_list e.g.('chien','perro','chat','dog') prompt +=  build_comparison_prompt(temp_string, i, phrase)
+        soft_binding_list ← [] #Construct a list of expression to be included prompt="" #Construct an initial prompt to feed LLM for i in  temp_list #Iterate over temp_list e.g.('chien','perro','chat','dog') prompt +=  build_comparison_prompt(temp_string, i, phrase)
-            #Construct final prompt e.g ["Does 'dog' and 'chien' have the same meaning?",
+        #Construct final prompt for each individual comparison e.g ["Does 'dog' and 'chien' have the same meaning?",
         "Does 'dog' and 'perro' have the same meaning?", "Does 'dog' and 'chat' have the same meaning?", "Does 'dog' and 'dog' have the same meaning?"]

         #Return a boolean list e.g [True, True, False, True]
         boolean_results ← gemini_json(prompt, response_type = list[boolean])

-        #Appending ('chien','dog','perro') All the values that have same sematnic meaning
+        #Append ('chien','dog','perro').
+These are all the values where LLM said True.
         soft_binding_list.append(temp_list if boolean_result is true)

-        #Append ((('chien','dog','perro'), 'WHERE animal.category='dog''))for output
+        #Append (('chien','dog','perro'), 'WHERE animal.category='dog'') for final result_list
-        result_list.append(soft_binding_list, where_Clause)
+        semantic_list.append(soft_binding_list, where_Clause)

-    return result_list'
+    return semantic_list

 #Modified query Construction
-query ← ask_LLM(f"Based on semantic list {semantic_list} and the intital query {sql_query} generate  a new query")

 #Construct the modified query based on the semantics list e.g "WHERE animal.category='dog'" --->
 ---> "WHERE animal.category='dog' OR animal.category='perro' OR animal.category='chien'"
+query ← ask_LLM(f"Based on semantic list {semantic_list} and the intital query {sql_query} generate  a new query")

 result=query_database(query) #Query database to get result of the modified query return result #Return the results of the query to the user
 ```